bodeolukolu/GBSapp/ReadMe.md

 </p>

 # Introduction
 GBSapp (v.
 1.0) is an automated pipeline for variant calling and filtering.
-The pipeline intuitively integrates existing and novel best practices, some of which can be controlled by user-defined parameters.
+The pipeline intuitively integrates existing/novel best practices, some of which can be controlled by user-defined parameters.
 It optimizes memory and speed at various steps of the pipeline, for example, a novel approach performs compression and decompression of unique reads before and after read alignment, respectively.
 Summary reports and visualizations allow for QC at each step of the pipeline.

 For questions, bugs, and suggestions, please contact bolukolu@utk.edu.